 This post contains affiliate links.
 Click here to see my full disclosure policy.

-Wax comes in liquid, paste, and solid stick forms, and are made in different colors.
-Some waxes are softer, some are harder, but even the hardest waxes are softer than lacquers and varnishes.
-As a finish, waxes don’t penetrate wood, but rather sit on top of the finish.
-Wax offers a light protection from scratches and water.
+Wax comes in liquid, paste, and solid stick forms, and is made in different colors.
+Some waxes are softer, some are harder, but even the hardest waxes offer less protection than lacquers and varnishes.
+As a finish, most waxes don’t penetrate wood, but rather sit on top of the finish.
+A furniture wax offers light protection from scratches and water.

 Applying wax over any finish will give the surface a soft sheen and smooth feel.
 You need to reapply wax over time depending on the conditions and use of the furniture and wax is not the best protection in hot or humid areas.

-You can apply wax using a lint-free soft cloth, wax brushes, chip brushes, and sponges.
-The wax needs applied, with one of the applicators mentioned, blended in, and wipe off the excess wax.
-If you want more sheen, buff the wax after drying.
+You can apply furniture wax using a lint-free soft cloth, wax brushes, chip brushes, and sponges.
+The wax needs applied, with one of the applicators mentioned above, blended in, and wipe off the excess wax.
+Buff the wax after drying if you want more sheen.

-I recommend applying wax to furniture pieces that are decorative and not used every day and on heavily distressed pieces.
-Heavily distressed pieces only need light protection, since the furniture is already distressed and adding more wear would not be an issue.
+My recommendation is to apply wax to furniture pieces that are decorative and not used every day or on heavily distressed pieces.
+Heavily distressed pieces only need light protection, since the furniture is already distressed, and adding more wear would not be an issue.
 Since most waxes sit on top of a finish, the wax will need to be removed completely before painting over a piece.

 There are many types of oil sealers from Linseed Oil, Hemp Oil, Danish Oil, and Tung oil.
 Oil finishes are mostly used on unpainted wood surfaces with a few exceptions that can be used over painted wood.